-Pro tip: Because of these time limits, it’s a good idea to have a replacement property lined up before you sell your property.
+Pro Tip: Because of these time limits, it’s a good idea to have a replacement property lined up before you sell your property.
 Professional exchange companies (also called accommodators or facilitators) can help you find replacement property and handle the transaction for you.

-Finally, this type of 1031 exchange requires investors to use a Qualified Intermediary, also known as an “accommodator.”
+Finally, this type of 1031 exchange requires investors to use a Qualified Intermediary (QI), also known as an “accommodator.”
 A QI is an uninvolved third party who holds the investor’s sales proceeds from the sale of their relinquished property in an escrow account until they close on the replacement property.
 If an investor were to touch the sales proceeds before closing on the replacement property, they would be in violation of Section 1031 and could be held liable for the taxes owed on those proceeds.

-Example: You own a rental triplex you bought for $400,000 and is now worth $500,000.
+Example: You own a rental triplex you bought for $400,000 that is now worth $500,000.
 You want to exchange it for other property instead of selling it and having to pay tax on his $100,000 profit.
 You contact Carla, a qualified intermediary.
 Carla locates a small apartment building worth $500,000 that you like.
 Bob, the owner of the building, however, has no interest in exchanging it for other property.
 You and Carla enter into an exchange agreement.
-Carla purchases Bob’s building for $500,000 cash that he borrows and then exchanges it for your triplex.
+Carla purchases Bob’s building for $500,000 cash that she borrows and then exchanges it for your triplex.
 Carla receives a fee for facilitating the exchange and sells your triplex to repay the funds she borrowed to buy Bob’s property.
 With Carla’s help, you have exchanged your triplex for Bob’s building, even though Bob didn’t want to do an exchange.